-The writer and filmmaker Tariq Ali has written more than two dozen books on world history and politics, seven novels (translated into over a dozen languages), and a number of scripts for the stage and screen.
-He is currently an editor of the British political journal New Left Review and resides in London.
+The writer and filmmaker Tariq Ali is a devoted and outspoken Marxist who has written more than two dozen books on world history and politics, as well as a number of novels (translated into over a dozen languages) and scripts for the stage and screen.
+He resides in London and formerly served as an editor of the British political journal New Left Review.

-Born in October 1943 in Lahore, Pakistan, Ali was raised by parents who were both atheists and communists—traits that Ali would come to share as well.
+Born on October 21, 1943 in Lahore, British India (later part of Pakistan), Ali was raised by parents who both were atheists and communists—traits that Ali would come to share as well.
 His father, Mazhar Ali Khan, was a renowned journalist, and his mother was an activist for women’s and workers’ rights.

-Ali attended Government College, which was part of Punjab University, where he was elected president of the Young Students’ Union.
-He was subsequently banned from participating in student politics, however, after leading several public demonstrations against Pakistan’s military dictatorship.
+Tariq Ali attended Government College, which was part of Punjab University, where he was elected president of the Young Students’ Union.
+He was subsequently banned from participating in student politics, however, after he led several public demonstrations against Pakistan’s military dictatorship.

 As a young person, Ali read the writings of Lenin, Mao, Marx, and Trotsky.
 Following his graduation from Government College, his parents, fearful that their son’s growing radicalism might cause him to be arrested, sent Ali to Britain’s Exeter College to study politics, philosophy, and economics.
 At Exeter, Ali joined the University Labour Club and its Socialist Group, and he became president of the Oxford Union in 1965.
 Developing a reputation for his passionate anti-Americanism, Ali during the Vietnam War era debated such notables as U.S. Secretary of State Henry Kissinger and British Foreign Secretary Michael Stewart.
-Also at this time, Ali joined the Trotskyist party and became involved with New Left Review.
-Further, he edited the left-wing newspaper The Black Dwarf, where he became friends with high-profile figures like Stokely Carmichael, John Lennon, Malcolm X, and Yoko Ono.
+Also at that time, hejoined the Trotskyist Party and became involved with New Left Review.
+Further, Ali edited the left-wing newspaper The Black Dwarf, where he became friends with high-profile figures like Stokely Carmichael, John Lennon, Malcolm X, and Yoko Ono.

 In 1967 Ali was one of 64 prominent figures who signed a petition calling for the legalization of marijuana.
 That same year, he testified at the International War Crimes Tribunal regarding alleged U.S. atrocities in Vietnam.

-Active in the New Left of the 1960s, Ali in 1968 participated in an anti-war march on the American Embassy in London.
-Forty years later he would reflect happily on how the Communists’ “incredibly courageous” Tet Offensive of January/February 1968 had caused “a majority of U.S. citizens” to conclude that “the war was unwinnable.”
+Active in the New Left movement of the 1960s, Ali in 1968 participated in an anti-war march on the American Embassy in London.
+Forty years later, he would reflect happily on how the Communists’ “incredibly courageous” Tet Offensive of early 1968 had caused “a majority of U.S. citizens” to conclude that “the war was unwinnable.”

-In the ’60s and ’70s, Ali—who characterized Antonio Gramsci, Lenin, Marx, and Trotsky as “great thinkers” and revered the brutal Che Guevara—was a leading figure of the Trotskyist movement.
+In the ’60s and ’70s, Ali—who revered the brutal Che Guevara and characterized Antonio Gramsci, Lenin, Marx, and Trotsky as “great thinkers”—was a leading figure of the Trotskyist movement.
 In the late Sixties he joined the International Marxist Group (IMG) and became an International Executive Committee member of the United Secretariat of the Fourth International, a leadership body that sought to unify all existing Communist parties worldwide.

 In 1980 Ali co-authored a cartoon book titled Trotsky for Beginners.
 After the IMG dissolved in 1981, Ali turned away from revolutionary leftism and supported Tony Benn’s bid to become deputy leader of the Labour Party.